lamb203/M9A/docs/en_us/manual/faq.md

 ### Download/Installation Issues

 The complete M9A software package is named in the format "M9A-`Platform`-`Architecture`-`Version`.zip".
 Others are "parts" that cannot be used alone.
 Please read carefully.
-~~In most cases, you need the x64 architecture M9A, meaning you should download `M9A-win-x86_64-vXXX.zip`, not `M9A-win-aarch64-vXXX.zip`.~~
+In most cases, you need the x64 architecture M9A, meaning you should download `M9A-win-x86_64-vXXX.zip`, not `M9A-win-aarch64-vXXX.zip`.
-M9A Windows no longer supports this architecture.

 ### Crashes During Runtime